Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Sources.md

 Watermak files are pulled from two locations:

- * The global webcampak /resources/watermark/ directory, shared between all sources.
+ * The global Webcampak /resources/watermark/ directory, shared between all sources.
 This directory is accessible via FTP through the "wpresources" account (see general configuration).
  * The local source's /resources/watermark/ directory.
 This directory is accessible via FTP through the source's FTP account (see FTP tab).

 Transparency (in %) with 0 being fully transparent and 100 being not transparent, can be defined as well as watermark's location from the top-left corner of the picture.